What does the Network do?

 Through the Network you can access expert education advisers and Parkinson's educators.
 These advisers support education development and delivery in priority areas, and work to influence the core curriculum of professionals involved in Parkinson's care.

-Equipping health and social care professionals to influence and shape provision is a key way the UK Parkinson's Excellence Network drives improvements in care.
+Equipping health and social care professionals to influence and shape provision is a key way the Parkinson's Excellence Network drives improvements in care.

 The Network gives you the tools you need to review and redesign Parkinson's services to meet the needs of your patients and clients, including:

 - data, evidence and resources to help you make the case for high quality, cost effective provision

-- the UK Parkinson's Audit, enabling you to benchmark your services and develop a quality improvement plan
+- the UK Parkinson's Audit, enabling you to benchmark your services and develop a quality improvement plan, including national priority programmes designed to drive up standards

 The priorities of people with Parkinson's are the touchstone for developing high quality services.

-The UK Parkinson's Excellence Network offers clear insight from people with Parkinson's and the people who love and care for them to enable health and social care professionals to better meet their needs through:
+The Parkinson's Excellence Network offers clear insight from people with Parkinson's and the people who love and care for them to enable health and social care professionals to better meet their needs through:

 - the Patient Reported Experience Measure (PREM), part of the UK Parkinson's Audit.
 See how the PREM findings can help you understand and benchmark your service from the perspective of your patients and clients, improving the quality of Parkinson's healthcare

 - access to feedback from people living with the condition from across the UK, along with tools and expertise to help you involve people with Parkinson's in shaping services

 - resources to equip you to enable people with Parkinson's to take control, and get the information, support and opportunities they need to manage their condition and live life to the full

 - face to face learning for social care professionals developed with and delivered by Parkinson's UK trained volunteer educators with personal experience of Parkinson's